osic/ref-impl/documents/osic-deploy.rst

 -----------------

 #.
 Set the servers to boot from PXE on the next reboot and reboot all of the
-   servers with the following command (if the deployment host is the first controller, you will want to remove it from the ``ilo.csv`` file so you do not reboot the host running the LXC container):
+   servers with the following command (if the deployment host is in ``ilo.csv``, you will want to remove it from the file so you do not reboot the host running the LXC container).
+Change ``USERNAME`` and ``PASSWORD`` to your servers iLO credentials before running the command:

    .. code:: ini